nareshgoud274/MAXIND/README.md

 3) Activate the environment in which qiskit and Jupyter notebook are installed

-Download the MAXIND jupyter notebook and run cell by cell.
+Download the IND_SET jupyter notebook and run cell by cell.

 Problem Input : Graph G - (V, E) as input.
 V is the set of nodes in the graph and E is the set of edges in the graph.
 You may find it helpful to read https://en.wikipedia.org/wiki/Independent_set_(graph_theory) to know more about Independent set of a graph.